 - What Matters

-Peace of Mind, Caramel-Flavored
+Peace of Mind, Caramel-Flavored MAG

-A dusty, scarlet minivan pulls into the McDonald’s drive-thru, jostling an assortment of fake flowers and bobbleheads that were strewn across the dashboard.
+A dusty, scarlet minivan pulls into the McDonald’s drive-thru, jostling an assortment of fake flowers and bobbleheads that are strewn across the dashboard.
 The driver, with her eyes hidden behind thick shades and a navy blue baseball cap, steers the vehicle with the ease of someone used to navigating cluttered SoCal traffic.
 It rolls to a stop in front of the menu, but she doesn’t pay the selections any mind.
 Instead, she rolls down the window, lowers the volume to the car stereo, and leans back.
-There was a passenger in the form of a teenager sitting shotgun, leaning past the driver so that she could stick her head out of the driver’s side window.
+There is a passenger in the form of a teenager sitting shotgun, leaning past the driver so that she can stick her head out the driver’s side window.
 The passenger leans against her companion as they both wait for the speaker to crackle to life, clearing her throat as the garbled, distorted voice of an employee chirps the usual greeting through the battered receiver.

 “Welcome to McDonald’s, what can I get you today?”